cenotelie/hime/README.md

 ## Repository structure ##

 * Software components
-	* `runtime-net`: Contains the C# sources for the .Net implementation of the runtime library.
+	* `runtime-net`: .Net implementation of the runtime.
-	* `runtime-java`: Contains the Java sources for the Java implementation of the runtime library.
+	* `runtime-java`: Java implementation of the runtime.
-	* `runtime-rust`: Contains the Rust sources for the Rust implementation of the runtime library.
+	* `runtime-rust`: Rust implementation of the runtime.
-	* `sdk-net`: Contains the C# sources of the SDK API, i.e. the parser generator.
+	* `sdk-rust`: Rust implementation of the SDK for parser generation.
-	* `himecc`: Contains the C# sources of the .Net CLI interface of the parser generator (himecc).
+	* `himecc`: Rust implementation of the parser generator CLI.
-	* `parseit-net`: Sources of the .Net version of the CLI tool for parsing bits of texts using a previously generated parser assembly.
-	* `parseit-rust`: Sources of the Rust version of the CLI tool for parsing bits of texts using a previously generated parser assembly.
+	* `parseit`: Rust implementation of the tool for parsing bits of texts using a previously generated parser assembly.
 	* `tests-driver`: Sources of the tests driver for all runtime tests.
 	* `tests-executor-net`: Sources of the test executor for the .Net runtime implementation.
 	* `tests-executor-java`: Sources of the test executor for the Java runtime implementation.